movim/movim/README.md

 ### Sessions

-To keep the session open between the Moxl requests, all the session variables are stored into database at each request.
-Its integration is therefore based on the Session class which is itself based on Modl (https://github.com/edhelas/modl).
+To keep the session open between the Moxl requests, all the session variables are stored into memory at each request.
+Its integration is therefore based on the Session class.

-It can be interesting to know that all the session parameters (session hash, id, user, target server...) are stored in memory throughout the daemon execution, for performance reasons.

 ### Namespaces
 Unlike a whole lot of XMPP libraries, Moxl prefers treating messages through XMPP namespaces than via extensions (XEP).